Ringleader in Dutch art theft claims he had inside help

 "Radu Dogaru has said 'my life and my safety are more important than revealing the person's name'," Dancu said.

-A spokeswoamn for the museum, Sabine Parmentier, declined to comment on the issue when contacted by Reuters.
+A spokeswoman for the museum, Sabine Parmentier, declined to comment on the issue when contacted by Reuters.

 Asked by a judge whether he had inside help, Dogaru avoided answering and said: "I couldn't say if the theft was ordered.
 If Dutch (officials) do their job we will learn what happened."